7. Declaring relationships between packages¶

 If a package is completely replaced in this way, so that

 not know of any files it still contains, it is considered to have

 “disappeared”.
 It will be marked as not wanted on the system (selected

-for removal) and not installed.
-Any conffiles details
+for removal) and “Not-Installed”.
+Any

 the package will be ignored, as they will have been taken over by the

 overwriting package.
 The package’s

 postrm script will be run with a

 See Summary of ways maintainer scripts are called.
 5

 least partially on the system at once.
 It is not relevant if the